Train schedule changes

 Why are the trains more crowded than usual?

 When we implement a schedule change due to inclement weather, fewer trains will run than normal.
 This results in more crowded trains, especially during peak hours.
-We try to run longer trains, but not every train can be lengthened and there are limits to how long a train can be, because the train cannot be longer than the shortest platform along the route.
+We try to run longer trains, but not every train can be lengthened, because trains must never be longer than the shortest platform along the route.

 It is also possible that the train that arrives at the platform is shorter than expected, because the scheduled train is down for maintenance or repairs.
-This can also result in extra-crowded trains.
+This can also result in more crowded trains.

-In this video, Engineer Dorothy explains why it is occasionally more crowded in the train due to a winter weather schedule change.
+In this video, Engineer Dorothy explains why trains can occasionally be more crowded due to a winter weather schedule change.